 What is Pneumonia?

-Pneumonia is a serious lung disorder and an inflammatory condition of the lung—affecting primarily the microscopic air sacs known as alveoli.
+Pneumonia is a serious lung disorder and an inflammatory condition of the lung, leading to a number of Patients being admitted to Intensive Care—affecting primarily the microscopic air sacs known as alveoli.
 It is usually caused by infection with viruses or bacteria and less commonly other microorganisms, certain drugs and other conditions such as autoimmune diseases.
 This makes the absorption of Oxygen in the lungs very difficult and as a result the Patient with Pneumonia generally feels difficulties and an increased effort in breathing.

 Typical symptoms include a cough, chest pain, fever, and difficulty breathing.
 Diagnostic tools include Chest X-ray and culture of the sputum.
 Vaccines to prevent certain types of pneumonia are available.
 Treatment depends on the underlying cause.
 Presumed bacterial pneumonia is treated with antibiotics.
 If the pneumonia is severe, the affected person is generally admitted to hospital.